brandonidas/Triton-4D-GEMM/README.md

 # Implementation
 The heart of our implementation is the 4D matrix multiplication kernel in Triton.
 We extended a documented 2D matrix multiplier to the 4D case by calculating strides for navigating matrices and advancing block pointers.

-We employ an autotuner to select the optimal configuration for different matrix dimensions, enhancing Triton's adaptability to varying input sizes.
+The triton autotuner selecta the optimal configuration for different matrix dimensions, enhancing Triton's adaptability to varying input sizes.
 The launch grid divides work by arranging blocks in a 1 to 3-dimensional grid, dynamically adjusting block sizes and warps based on the autotuner's recommendations.

 # Discussion
 We conducted several experiments to evaluate Triton's performance, including perfectly square matrices, LLAMA-2 dimensions, and start sequence dimensions.
 Triton consistently outperformed Pytorch in handling irregularly shaped matrices, demonstrating its effectiveness in optimizing 4D matrix operations in LLMs.